Because we are all about streaming video technology

 I hope that you’ll join us in celebrating our new name: The Streaming Video Technology Alliance.
 As the SVTA, the color of our spots may have changed, but not what’s underneath.
 Under this new acronym, we will continue with our mission to help the industry solve the critical challenges of delivering high-quality streaming video at scale.
 Perhaps if your company is not a member yet, you’ll consider joining us under our new banner and help shape the future of streaming video technology.

-Jason is the Executive Director of the Streaming Video Technology Alliance, a worldwide consortium of companies dedicated to helping shape the future of online video.
+Jason is the Executive Director of the Streaming Video Technology Alliance, the international technical association for streaming video which brings companies from across the streaming ecosystem together to collaborate on technical solutions to delivering high-quality video at scale.
 In this role, he runs day-to-day operations, finances, member recruitment, strategy, and evangelizes the organization at events around the world.
 He is also the co-founder of a big data startup, datazoom.io.
 Jason is a contributing editor at Streaming Media Magazine and has written several books.